 Overview

-From 21 May 2021 the Academic Technology Approval Scheme (ATAS) applies to international researchers, or posts which contain an element of research at PhD level or above in a sensitive subject, where an individual's knowledge could be used to develop military technology, weapons of mass destruction.
+The Academic Technology Approval Scheme (ATAS) applies to international researchers, or posts which contain an element of research at PhD level or above in sensitive subjects, where knowledge could be used to develop advanced military technology or weapons of mass destruction.

-All non exempt international researchers will need to apply for an ATAS certificate to undertake any research at PhD level or above in a sensitive subject area under the following Visa routes:
+All non exempt international researchers must obtain ATAS approval to undertake any research at PhD level or above in a sensitive subject area under the following visa routes:

-• Initial and extension Skilled Worker and Tier 5 (GAE) Sponsored Researcher visa.
-The ATAS certificate must be obtained before the University can issue the Certificate of Sponsorship
+• Skilled Worker and Temporary Worker (GAE).
+The ATAS certificate must be obtained before the University can issue a Certificate of Sponsorship

-A new ATAS certificate will be required if there is a change to the planned research activity or area.
+A new ATAS certificate will be required if there is a change to the planned research activity or area, if the scope of the research changes, or if the job title changes.

 The ATAS requirement applies to the following subject areas: